ayush-09/Convolutional-Neural-Network/README.md

 # Building The DCNN
   > Convolutional Neural Network
 # Compiling The Model
-* The optimizer: the > Adam gradient-based optimizer.
+* The optimizer: the **Adam gradient-based optimizer.**
 * The loss function.
-Since I'll using a > Softmax output layer, I’ll use the > Cross-Entropy loss.
+Since I'll using a -Softmax output layer, I’ll use the **Cross-Entropy loss**.
 Keras distinguishes between binary_crossentropy (2 classes) and categorical_crossentropy (>2 classes).
 * A list of metrics.
-Since this is a classification problem, we’ll just have Keras report on the > accuracy metric.
+Since this is a classification problem, we’ll just have Keras report on the -accuracy metric.
 # Training The Model
 1. The training data (inpurts and labels), commonly known as X and Y, respectively.
 2. The number of epochs (iterations over the entire dataset) to train for.